NOUIY/aws-cdk-guide/v2/testing.md

 # Test AWS CDK applications<a name="testing"></a>

 With the AWS CDK, your infrastructure can be as testable as any other code you write\.
+You can test in the cloud and locally\.
+This topic addresses how to test in the cloud\.
+For guidance on local testing see [Locally test and build AWS CDK applications with the AWS SAM CLI](testing-locally.md)\.
 The standard approach to testing AWS CDK apps uses the AWS CDK's [assertions](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.assertions-readme.html) module and popular test frameworks like [Jest](https://jestjs.io/) for TypeScript and JavaScript or [Pytest](https://docs.pytest.org/en/6.2.x/) for Python\.

 There are two categories of tests that you can write for AWS CDK apps\.
 +  **Fine\-grained assertions** test specific aspects of the generated AWS CloudFormation template, such as "this resource has this property with this value\."
 These tests can detect regressions\.
 They're also useful when you're developing new features using test\-driven development\. \(You can write a test first, then make it pass by writing a correct implementation\.\) Fine\-grained assertions are the most frequently used tests\.